Quantum-Accelerators/quacc/docs/user/executors.md

 === "Covalent"

     By default, Covalent will run all `Electron` tasks on your local machine using the [`DaskExecutor`](https://docs.covalent.xyz/docs/user-documentation/api-reference/executors/dask).
 This is a parameter that you can control.
-For instance, you may want to define the executor to be based on Slurm using the [`SlurmExecutor`](https://docs.covalent.xyz/docs/user-documentation/api-reference/executors/slurm) to submit a job to an HPC cluster.
-The example below highlights how one can change the executor.
+For instance, Covalent offers many [plugin executors](https://docs.covalent.xyz/docs/features/executor-plugins/exe) that can be used to interface with a wide range of HPC, cloud, and quantum devices.

     **Setting Executors via the Lattice Object**